Manikandan-K/manikandan-k.github.io/resume/index.md

 * UI with backbone.js

 ##### Description:
   We developed this product for big Retail client in Italy.
 They were using excel for their promotional activities for products.
 They faced difficulty in promotion planning.
-Since Promotions running everyday, Promotion management is one of the key factor in their Business.
+Since Promotions running everyday, Promotion management is one of the key factor in their business.
 We are building this product for better Promotion planning, early feedback from stores and helping high level team to evaluate performance at different categories.

 #####  Client Relationship:
 * I was in Italy during our first release to monitor our release activities and conducting further sessions with all our stakeholders to explain the functionalities  available in the product.